-Started in Canada in 1976, by the Youth Service Committee of the Rotary Club of Toronto, Camp Enterprise is a 31/2 day program for high school students.
+Started in Canada in 1976, by the Youth Service Committee of the Rotary Club of Toronto, Camp Enterprise is a 3 and a half day program for high school students.

 The program consists of a series of panels, presentations and discussions on the subjects of business and the free enterprise system where students can interact with business professionals.

 This year’s camp is scheduled for May 5th-8th, 2016.

 Based upon a program of the American Management Association, the Camp Enterprise concept developed by Rotary has now been adopted in various areas throughout North America.

 The Objective of Camp Enterprise is to expose, explore, and spur the student’s imagination on the whole subject of business and private enterprise.